Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Application: effective Hamiltonian for

-The clustering result shown in the right panel of Fig.~\ref{f:compchi} already illustrates that this procedure contains complementary information to the $\chi^2$ classification.
-Although the clusters in both panels have roughly a similar shape, the $\chi^2$ considers both sides of the BF to be equivalent.
+The clustering result shown in Fig.~\ref{f:compchi-pc} (left) already illustrates that this procedure contains complementary information to the $\chi^2$ classification.
+Although the clusters roughly have a similar shape, the $\chi^2$ considers both sides of the BF to be equivalent.
 This is why the ARI index is maximized for only two clusters in this case.
-The parallel coordinate display, shown below in Fig.~\ref{f:compchi-pc}, can be used to understand the difference between the two classifications in Fig.~\ref{f:compchi}.
-The light green and purple clusters on the right panel both have large overlap with the $0.78\sigma$ region on the left panel, but the values of $R_K$ and $R_{K^\star}$ (coordinates $O_{13}$ and $O_{14}$ on the plot) clearly distinguish between them.
-Similarly the pink and brown clusters of the right panel share partial overlaps with the $1.57\sigma$ and $2.35\sigma$ regions, but Fig.~\ref{f:compchi-pc} shows which observables separate them.
+The parallel coordinate display, shown in the right panel of Fig.~\ref{f:compchi-pc}, can be used to understand the difference between the two classifications.
+The light green and purple clusters both have large overlap with the $0.78\sigma$ region in Fig.~\ref{f:compchi}, but the values of $R_K$ and $R_{K^\star}$ (coordinates $O_{13}$ and $O_{14}$ on the plot) clearly distinguish between them.
+Similarly the pink and brown clusters of the right panel share partial overlaps with the $1.57\sigma$ and $2.35\sigma$ regions, but the parallel coordinate plot shows which observables separate them.
 Comparisons such as this one provide insight into distinguishing parameter points with identical $\chi^2$.

-Note here that the clustering was a necessary step to enable us to make the connection between the parameter space (as shown in Fig.~\ref{f:compchi}) and the observable space represented in Fig.~\ref{f:compchi-pc}: we use it to partition the parameter space into regions that map in a meaningful way onto the observable space, and connect the information using color in the two displays.
+Note here that the clustering was a necessary step to enable us to make the connection between the parameter space (as shown on the left in Fig.~\ref{f:compchi-pc}) and the observable space represented in the right plot of Fig.~\ref{f:compchi-pc}: we use it to partition the parameter space into regions that map in a meaningful way onto the observable space, and connect the information using color in the two displays.